rapphy243/Catching-Plagiarists/README.md

 *   This project is my work for my CS Data Structures class
 *   It solves the Catching Plagiarists problem
-*   Features a terminal GUI to select essays and detect hits
+*   Features a terminal GUI to select essays and detect hits in essay pairs

 ## Installation